Suitability of the Australian Kelpie for Different Types of Owners

 Exercise Before Leaving:

 Ensure your Kelpie receives ample exercise and mental stimulation before you leave.
-A tired dog is less likely to engage in destructive behavior.
+A tired dog is less likely to engage in destructive behaviour.

 Provide Toys and Activities: